 This year’s dinner gives over the full space of The Fumbally Stables to three of the country’s most passionate and dedicated cooks.

-Keith Coleman (Fia), Mark Jennings (Pilgrims) , Ken Doherty + Gwen McGrath (Assassination Custard) will each welcome you in the kitchen, the loft and the long room of The Fumbally Stables where they will prepare you a dish and pair it with a drink.
+Keith Coleman (Fia), Mark Jennings (Pilgrims) , Ken Doherty + Gwen McGrath (Assassination Custard) will each welcome you in the kitchen, the loft and the long room of The Fumbally Stables where they will prepare you a couple of dishes and pair it with a drink.
 You will be guided through the building by our hosts, starting in whichever room you desire.
 There are no starters or mains as each chef is presenting food of their choice that focuses on local Irish ingredients with some inspiration from abroad.

-This is a unique opportunity to flow through an evening of food and conversation with the chance to talk directly to the chefs making your food and experience the different atmospheres in the three spaces.
+This is a unique opportunity to flow through an evening of food and conversation with the chance to talk directly to the chefs making your food and experience the different atmospheres and tastes in the three spaces.

 A dessert will also be served with a digestive as part of the ticket price.